agardnerIT/site/_posts/2020/2020-05-04-keptn-unleash-feature-flags.md

 Tooling helps, but culture is much more important on your software automation journey.
 The three big ones are:

-1. A willingness (and ability) to rething the way you design and write software.
+1. A willingness (and ability) to rethink the way you design and write software.
 1. A willingness to empower your development teams to take responsibility for the code they produce.
 1. The ability to get relevant, actionable feedback to developers - quickly.